zen

 Catherine trained at San Francisco Zen Center‘s Tassajara Zen Mountain Center and Green Gulch Farm Zen Center/Green Dragon Temple.
 She was ordained in 2005 by Tenshin Reb Anderson Roshi and served as Shuso at Green Dragon Temple in 2010.
 Since 2017 Catherine has led a small sitting group in Pittsburgh, Neighborhood Zen.

-Catherine was most recently in residence at Green Gulch Farm Zen Center from late December 2015 until mid August 2016.
+Catherine was last in residence at Green Gulch Farm Zen Center from late December 2015 until mid August 2016.
 During her time there she led the year end retreat, gave two classes (Writing As A Wisdom Project, and “But I Have Eyes,” a study of the Heart Sutra), and served as Tenzo.
 After short stays in Massachusetts and Virginia, she returned to Pittsburgh to settle in early 2017.

 “Finding Stillness in the Midst of the Hurly Burly” and “Faith As Practice and Vow” are talks Catherine gave in 2016 at Green Gulch.
-During an earlier stay, she was recorded for this Audiograph segment on the sounds of the temple.

 In 2010, after completing a decade of full-time residence at SFZC, Catherine began spending time with various sanghas in the northeast and in the UK.
 In Massachusetts, Catherine practiced with Chuck Hotchkiss at oldpondmind zendo in North Truro and gave two series at the Insight Meditation Circle in Harwich.
 She continues to visit Zen Center North Shore in Beverly, offering dharma talks and leading Writing As A Wisdom project retreats.
 In New York, Catherine visited Empty Hand Zen Center in New Rochelle in 2015 for two weeks of teaching and leading practice, and for six months in 2013 served as Ino at Brooklyn Zen Center.
 At BZC she taught two eight-week classes, one on the Four Noble Truths and one on the Four Foundations of Mindfulnesss, and she led Writing As a Wisdom Project retreats, which she continues to offer there.

-In 2010, 2012, 2014, and 2015, Catherine enjoyed wonderful long visits to the Dancing Mountains Sangha in the U.K. Here, and here, in two parts, is a talk she gave at the Dancing Mountains Rohatsu Sesshin in 2012.
+In 2010, 2012, 2014, and 2015, Catherine enjoyed wonderful long visits with the Dancing Mountains Sangha in the U.K. Here, and here, in two parts, is a talk she gave at the Dancing Mountains Rohatsu Sesshin in 2012.
 During her fourth visit, Catherine’s talks focused on the koan story Ling’s Question.
 Here is one of those talks, offered in the context of a Writing as a Wisdom Project retreat.

 Writing as a Wisdom Project